Rapid HIV & STI Testing

 If you have any questions about the services offered at the clinics, please contact our Gay Men’s Health Specialist, Nolan Hill at firstname.lastname@example.org.

 In partnership with researchers from the University of Calgary, we are conducting a study about at-home STI testing.
 If you are interested in completing your STI testing from the comfort of your own home while providing information about your experience, visit the study website to get started.

 Book an Appointment

-If there are no appointments available with Nurse 1, check Nurse 2.
-If neither nurse has available appointments, this means the appointments are either full or not available for booking (it is more than one week in advance of the appointment time)
+If no appointments are available with Nurse 1, check Nurse 2.
+If neither nurse has available appointments, this means the appointments are either full or not available for booking yet (i.e. it is more than one week in advance of the appointment time)

 When you book an appointment, you will receive an email confirmation with details about what to expect when you arrive at the clinic.
 Please review this information carefully to be best prepared for your testing appointment.

 An HIV test requires drawing blood from a person in order to look for the presence of HIV antibodies in the blood.
 If the test discovers HIV antibodies in the blood, then the person is HIV-positive; if the test does not discover antibodies, then the person is HIV-negative.
 It is important to know that the body of a person infected with HIV can take three weeks to three months to start producing antibodies.
 During this time, a person’s HIV test may still turn up negative; this is often called the “window period.”

 It takes about a week to get the result from a regular lab HIV test, and just a few minutes to get your result from a point-of-care or “rapid” test.